DATAMATH CALCULATOR MUSEUM

 Program steps: Courtesy of: Joerg Woerner

-With the SR-40 prototype an upgraded version of the SR-16 II was developed bu never introduced to the market.
+With the SR-40 prototype an upgraded version of the SR-16 II was developed but never introduced to the market.

-The colourful desing of the SR-11 leaved for a style similar to the later SR-50A.
-Technically the calculator was very similar to the predecessors, one interesting feature could be found in a higher accuracy of some calculations.
-If you are interested in the calculating accuracy of scientific calculators don't miss the Calculator forensics.
+The colorful design of the SR-11 was dropped for a style similar to the later SR-50A.
+Technically the calculator was very similar to its predecessors, one interesting feature could be found in the higher accuracy of some calculations.
+If you are interested in the calculating accuracy of scientific calculators, don't miss the Calculator forensics.

-The SR-16 could be called a rare calculator.
-Interested in really rare calculators ?
-View the TI-150
+Today the SR-16 could be called both an historically important and rare calculator.
+Interested in really rare calculators?
+Don't miss the TI-150

 If you have additions to the above article please email: joerg@datamath.org.